Reel SF

 Nora Prentiss - The Singer

-Then … In his office after a long day Dr. Talbot prepares to leave for home.
-Through the window the lights of the Bay Bridge trace out its upper and lower roadways as they pass over the massive concrete anchorage at the center of the span.
-The Ferry Building Clock Tower is visible on the waterfront.
+Then … After a long day in the clinic Dr. Talbot prepares to leave for home.
+Through the window the lights of the Bay Bridge trace out its upper and lower roadways as they traverse the massive concrete anchorage at the center of the span.
+Also prominent - the Ferry Building Clock Tower on the waterfront.

-Then … As he steps out of his office he hears screeching brakes and a scream across the street.
-Note the Mei-Ling House restaurant next door at 777 Sutter Street; had he not had a meal awaiting him at home he may well have popped in to enjoy some Chop Suey, the Chinese dish of choice in those days.
+Then … Stepping out of his clinic he is startled by screeching brakes and a scream from across the street.
+Note the Mei-Ling House restaurant next door at 777 Sutter Street; had he not had a meal awaiting him at home he may well have popped in to enjoy some chop suey, the Chinese dish of choice in those days.

 … and Now, 777 Sutter became the home for 57 years of the pioneering top-notch French restaurant Fleur de Lys.
 It has been shuttered since 2014 but a fleur de lys emblem is still emblazoned on the awning.
 In 2017 a developer bought the property and has filed plans to build a 26 story ‘skinny tower’ housing 36 apartments.
 For shame!

 Then … He rushes across Sutter to help.
-The neon-signed Sutter-Jones drugstore is on the corner.
+The neon-signage of the Sutter-Jones drugstore announce its presence on the corner.

 … and Now, it’s been almost 80 years but today’s view up Jones is almost completely unchanged, with one major exception: the absence of the O'Farrell, Jones & Hyde cable car tracks.
 The line was shut down and abandoned in 1954, seven years after this scene was filmed.
 The streetcar tracks crossing in the foreground along Sutter are also long gone.